Sustainable Tourism Enterprise Program for the South Pacific

 What We're Doing

-In 2014, the United Nations launched their 10 Year Framework of Programmes on Sustainable Consumption and Production Patterns (10YFP).
-This initiative focuses on stimulating more sustainable consumption and production patterns, including resource efficient and low carbon tourism, in both developed and developing countries.
+At the United Nations Conference on Sustainable Development (Rio+20) in 2012, Heads of State adopted the 10-Year Framework of Programmes on Sustainable Consumption and Production Patterns (10YFP), a global framework for action to accelerate the shift towards SCP including resource efficient and low carbon tourism, in both developed and developing countries.
 In 2015, the Pacific Sustainable Tourism Alliance (PSTA) was formed as a public-private partnership with the South Pacific Tourism Organization (SPTO) to help fast track sustainability in the region.
-Sustainable Travel International working with the SPTO under the auspices of the PSTA, attracted a UN 10YFP grant to implement a pilot project focused on improving sustainable resource management in hotels in the Pacific.
+Sustainable Travel International working with the SPTO under the auspices of the PSTA, was awarded a grant through the 10YFP Trust Fund call for proposals for Sustainable Tourism Programme to implement a pilot project focused on improving sustainable resource management in hotels in the Pacific.

 The destinations participating in the preliminary stage of the project are Fiji and Samoa; however the eventual intention is to expand to other Pacific Islands.
 Through this work, the partners hope to inspire a new commitment to sustainability among members of the local tourism industry and empower them to improve their consumption and production behavior by: